Jenna Ewing

 • Refrigerate: Store leftovers in an airtight container for up to 4 days.

-• Freeze: Best enjoyed fresh, but you can freeze portions for up to 1 month.
+• Freeze: Best enjoyed fresh, but portions can be frozen for up to 1 month.

 Nutrition Breakdown (per serving – approximate, based on 6 servings)